 So in addition to dedicating my business to consumer education, I do one more thing as well.

 I guarantee our work.
 That’s right.
 I fully guarantee every home inspection that we do.
 If you aren’t happy with our work, we’ll send a second inspector or supervisor to give you a second opinion.
 And if you still aren’t pleased, you pay nothing.
 Not one cent.
-On top of that if you want I will even pay another inspection company if you haven’t all ready closed on the house to come in and inspect the home up to the price that you would have paid us.
+On top of that if you want I will even pay another inspection company if you haven’t already closed on the house to come in and inspect the home up to the price that you would have paid us.
 That is our 200% guarantee.

-As a matter fact, add this question to the list.
+As a matter of fact, add this question to the list.
 Question #7 is “Do you guarantee your work?”
 Not all companies do and I don’t know any that offer a 200% guarantee – and it’s important that you have this information before you make your decision.

 On top of that you may wish to ask, “Is there a warranty on your inspection?”
 A concept that again is foreign to many inspection companies.
 We give you free – at no charge – a warranty at the time of the inspection.